povilasb/pycollection-pipelines/README.rst

 **line()**
   Collects all items and draws a line chart.
-  Items must by tuples where first item is X axis value, and second item is Y axis value.
+  Items must be tuples where first item is X axis value, and second item is Y axis value.
   Chart is plotted using matplotlib.

 **bar()**
   Collects all items and draws a bar chart.
-  Items must by tuples where first item is X axis value, and second item is Y axis value.
+  Items must be tuples where first item is X axis value, and second item is Y axis value.
   Chart is plotted using matplotlib.